EcpPro/EcpPro.com/content/english/_index.md

     - image : "images/about/about-2.png"
       subtitle : "about ecppro"
       title : "EcpPro MSP Client Management"
       content : "Do you have clients with multiple Azure tenancies?
-Are your margins being erroded because of the complexity of dealing with multiple Azure tenantcies?"
+Are your margins being eroded because of the complexity of dealing with multiple Azure tenancies?"
       button:
         enable : true
         label : "Contact us"